pmaccart/mean-boilerplate/README.md

-# [AngularJS + NodeJS Fullstack Boilerplate]
+# [MEAN Boilerplate]

-Based off of Josh David Miller's awesome ngBoilerplate project, with a couple changes:
+Client module based off of Josh David Miller's awesome ngBoilerplate project, with a couple changes:
 - updated versions of Angular, Angular UI Router, and Angular Bootstrap, and Bootstrap
 - use Jade for templating